Gowran Castle: Early years

-The first Gowran Castle was built in 1385 by James Butler, 3rd Earl of Ormond, close to the centre of the town of Gowran, Co.
-Kilkenny, Ireland.
+The first Gowran Castle was built in 1385 by James Butler, 3rd Earl of Ormond, close to the centre of the town of Gowran, County Kilkenny, Ireland.
 He made it his usual residence.
 James was called the Earl of Gowran.
-In 1391 he bought Kilkenny Castle and a large part of Co.
-Kilkenny.
+In 1391 he bought Kilkenny Castle and a large part of County Kilkenny.
 James died in Gowran Castle in 1405 and is buried in St. Mary's Collegiate Church Gowran together with his father James Butler, 2nd Earl of Ormond.
 His grandfather James Butler, 1st Earl of Ormond and his great-great-grandfather Edmund Butler, Earl of Carrick and 6th Chief Butler of Ireland.
 James the 2nd Earl was usually called The Noble Earl, being a great-grandson, through his mother, of King Edward I of England.

 Gowran had been a settled place and a place of importance long before the arrival of the Normans in Ireland in 1169 A.D.
 Kings of Ossory were often referred to as kings of Gowran.
 The Mac Giolla Padraig (Modern day family name Fitzpatrick), Chief Rulers of Ossory, had a residence in Gowran.
 O’Donnchadha (Dunphy) was the chief of Gowran and most of the area around it.
 Local place names like Rathvaun, Rathcash, Rathcusack, and Rathgarvan, signified the presence of raths where people lived, farmed and foraged for a livelihood.
 Raths were also burial places.
 Larger sites were called Duns.
-The village of Dungarvan (Co.
-Kilkenny) also in the parish of Gowran is another example of such a settlement.
+The village of Dungarvan (County Kilkenny) also in the parish of Gowran is another example of such a settlement.
 The presence of the 3rd/4th Century Christianised Ogham stone on display in the historic St. Mary’s Collegiate Church Gowran would also indicate a place of residence and worship dating back 2000 years.